wunderlins/protohand/doc/README.txt

     -r /regex/replace/ will test the build in regex replace mechanism.
 Mone information the usage of this option can be found in INSTALL.txt

+INSTALLATION

+The minimum installation requires the `PROGNAME_SHORT_EXT` being placed in your desired installation directory.
+If the program is run once, it will produce an example `PROGNAME_SHORT.ini` file in the same folder which is the configuration file.
+It will also create a `PROGNAME_SHORT.log` file for debugging and a `PROGNAME_SHORT.reg` for registration as windows protocol handler.

+WINDOWS REGISTRY

+The `PROGNAME_SHORT.reg` file includes two place holders `<proto>` with your desired protocol name.
+If, say, your shell shall route all calls to `myprotocol://someuri` to `PROGNAME_SHORT_EXT`, then replace `<proto>` with `myprotocol`.
+You will need to replace `<yourpath>` with the path to the `PROGNAME_SHORT_EXT` executable.
+Make sure to use double backslashes `\\` in the path, a single backslash is interpreted as escape character.

+The example registry file includes 2 examples how to suppress the warning in internet explorer.
+One for the user registry (per user), one for the local machine (system wide).

+CONFIGURATION

+The program will first check if it is called with a 2nd parameter.
+If so, it will search the configuration file in this locations.
+This might be a local file path or an UNC.
+If parameter 2 is not provided, `PROGNAME_SHORT_EXT` will look in the isntallation directory for a file called `PROGNAME_SHORT.ini` or `PROGNAME_SHORT.dat`.
+The latter is an obfuscated file which hides sensitive data such as passwords.

+You can create an obfuscated file by running:

+    PROGNAME_SHORT_EXT -e <config_file> [out_file]

+if parameter 2 is omitted, the obfuscated file will be stored in the same directory as the source file but with a `.dat` ending.

+The configuration file is in INI format and contains sections and name=value pairs.
+The sectiosn are enclosed in brackets and represent the authority and path part of an URI.
+If you, for example, run the following url `proto://something/else` through `PROGNAME_SHORT_EXT`, the the program will look for the following section in the ini file:
+[something/else].
+If found, all name value pairs are read and interpreted.

+Configuration directives:

+    cmd: the command to execute, see variable substitution

+    replace_file: file to run a regex agains

+    replace_regex: regular expression in the form /regex/replace/

+    default_path: deprecated

+    allowed_params: deprecated

+    path_params: deprecated

 ENVIRONMENT